nthalt/anyrent-react/README.md

 AnyRent is a full-stack application that displays hotel details, allowing users to browse and book various types of accommodations.
 This repository contains the React frontend for the AnyRent platform.

 The frontend provides a user-friendly interface for guests to view detailed information about properties, including descriptions, images, amenities, host information, and booking capabilities.
-It's designed to work in conjunction with a backend API that serves data from a PostgreSQL database.
+It's designed to work in conjunction with a backend nodeJS API that serves data from a PostgreSQL database.

 ## Features